joleuger/vuinputd/docs/DESIGN.md

 **Single-threaded CUSE in foreground mode**

 No high volume of events expected where we could benefit from multiple threads.
 But much of the code is already prepared for multithreading, if there is really demand.

 ---

+## 3.9 Overriding the type, vendor id, and product id

+During the creation of the device, the type, vendor id, and product id will be
+- type: BUS_USB 0x3
+- vendor id: 0x1209,
+- product id: 0x5020.

+BUS_VIRTUAL 0x6 is not used, because I couldn't find a place where I could register a vendor and product id.
+The now used combination is unique, as the product id is registered under [pid.codes](https://pid.codes/1209/5020/).
+So, there is no problem to use it in a system-wide hwdb-file for udev.

+---

 ## 4. Security Considerations